AriWD40/APNG-creation-script-for-Godot/README.md

 ## Contributing

 Contributions are welcome!
-Feel free to submit issues and pull requests.
+Feel free to use this as you please.

 ## License

-[Add your chosen license here]
+No license, I know it says MIT, disregard that.

 ## Credits

-Created by [Your Name]
+Created Entirely by Claude with my prompts, this README too.